Motorcycle Accident Lawyers Serving Asheville, NC

 In addition to dealing with the insurance company for you, there are many ways an attorney can help with your motorcycle accident claim.

-Independently investigating the accident to determine who was truly at fault is but one way attorneys are particularly helpful.
-An attorney will understand how to prove someone else was to blame for the accident and will collect the necessary evidence to prove it to a court.
+An attorney can independently investigate the accident and understand how to prove someone else was to blame.
+They’ll collect the necessary evidence to prove it to a court.

 An attorney will also help by preparing all the necessary documents for your case.
-These documents may include medical bills, loss of earnings statements, demand letters, and more.
-This paperwork is very confusing to accident victims, but personal injury attorneys handle it every day.
-They know what paperwork is important to your case, and will not only explain it all to you, but take care of all the filing and procedural rules associated with it.
+These may include medical bills, loss of earnings statements, demand letters, and more.
+Personal injury attorneys will take care of all the filing and procedural rules associated with these documents.

-Finally, an attorney brings a lot of bargaining power to the table with them.
-They’ll negotiate with both the insurance company and at-fault driver to seek the full amount of compensation you deserve.
+An attorney brings a lot of bargaining power to the table with them.
+They’ll negotiate with the insurance company and at-fault driver to seek the full amount of compensation you deserve.

 Common Injuries in Motorcycle Accidents

-Due to the fact that bikers have such little protection when compared with occupants of cars, they sustain some of the worst types of injuries when they are in an accident.
+Because bikers have such little protection compared to occupants of cars, they sustain some of the worst types of injuries when they’re in an accident.
 Some of the most common injuries in motorcycle accidents include:

 - Traumatic brain injuries